 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Chipotle turkey chili with sumac-cucumber salad
+Chipotle turkey chili with sweet potato and sumac-cucumber salad

 2 Servings, 470 Calories/Serving

 Filled with hearty sweet potato, warming spices, and your choice of protein, this steaming bowl of chili is the perfect remedy for cool summer nights—not too heavy, not too spicy, but just right.

 - Your choice of protein